Information Sessions

 Lymphoedema

-These sessions address the many questions surrounding Lymphoedema, either as a person at risk of developing Lymphoedema, or someone who has lived with the condition for many years.
+Our Lymphoedema Information sessions address the many questions surrounding Lymphoedema, either as a person at risk of developing Lymphoedema, or someone who has lived with the condition for many years.
 We run two sessions aimed towards different patient groups, however you are welcome to attend both if you are interested.

 Living at Risk of Lymphoedema